 Plastic containers can also be saved and reused for creative projects like organizing and storage.
 If you have a cheap, old soap dispenser you can save money by buying your hand soap in bulk, then putting it into your smaller soap dispenser and mixing it with water to make it go further.

 If you are someone who does a lot of cooking and baking with parchment paper, you should most definitely be reusing it.
-As I’m sure you know, parchment paper can become very expensive very fast.
+As I’m sure you know, parchment paper isn’t the cheapest baking essential around.

 Rather than using a piece of parchment paper once, then throwing it out, you may be surprised to learn how many times you really can reuse it.